zubeir-Abubakar/zgram/README.md

 Open terminal on `localhost:http://127.0.0.1:8000/`

 ## Known bugs
-Like functionality not well implemented and some functionalities notyet well implimented
+Like functionality not well implemented and some functionalities not yet well implimented

 ## Technologies used
     - Python 3.6